UoB-COMSM0110/2024-group-19/README.md

 - Need more clearer instructions on the game and have instructions be more accessible.
 - Background and characters need more interactive features.

 As such, the team underwent brain storming to further improve the game whilst using these themes as the basis for improvement.
-Together, we decided that we were going to change the background and include obstacles for the player to navigate.
-The screen will be further improved to make it dynamic, where the screen will follow the player, allowing for a larger map.
-Secondly, we will be making some design changes to the enemy and choosing a more distinct but complementary colour for the texts.
+Together, we decided to change the background and include obstacles for the player to navigate.
+Secondly, we wanted a dynamic screen to follow the player, allowing for a larger map.
+Thirdly, we will be making some design changes to the enemy and choosing a more distinct but complementary colour for the texts.
 Finally, include a help button where the player can access whilst playing the game to re-familiarise themselves with the rules.

 ---
 ## Stage 2: Final evaluation